alpapie/hubble/docs/USAGE.md

 - **Data Binding**: Directives such as `x-data` and `x-model` facilitate two-way data binding between JavaScript data objects and HTML elements.
 - **Event Handling**: Directives like `x-on:event` enable the execution of JavaScript code in response to user events like clicks, input changes, etc.
-- **Conditional Rendering**: The `x-if` directive allows elements to be conditionally rendered based on boolean expressions.
+- **Conditional Rendering**: The `x-if` and `x-else` directives allow elements to be conditionally rendered based on boolean expressions.
 - **Iterating Over Collections**: With the `x-for` directive, developers can iterate over arrays and generate HTML elements dynamically.
 - **Routing**: Hubble offers built-in routing functionality for single-page applications (SPA), allowing developers to define routes based on the folder structure within the `pages` directory.